Posts

 2. Take One Action: Research a new field, sign up for an online course, or reach out to someone who’s already made a career change.
 Taking one small action shows that you can face your fears—and that you’re capable of change.

 These two first steps are of course not about making a dramatic shift overnight.
-They’re about preparing yourself for what’s possible and allowing yourself to dream, even just a little (Remember: you are allowed to dream, even real big).
+They’re about preparing yourself for what’s possible and allowing yourself to dream, even just a little (Remember: you are allowed to – and you should! – dream, even real big!).

 The Takeaway: Embrace the Possibility of Change